ACT Study Groups

 Group format: Each study group has 8-10 active members.
 There are currently two active study groups in Portland:

 - 1st Monday of each month, 8 am to 9:30 am.
-This group has been running for over two years and is currently full with a short wait list.
+This group has been running continuously since June 2012 and is currently full with a short wait list.
 Contact me for details about being on the waiting list to join this group as soon as an opening becomes available.
 You can see this month’s agenda by reviewing posts on the main page.

 - 4th Monday of each month, 8 am to 9:30 am.
-This group began in the spring of 2015 and is currently full with a short wait list.
+This group began in April 2015 and is currently full with a short wait list.
 Contact me for details about being on the waiting list to join this group as soon as an opening becomes available.
 You can see this month’s agenda by reviewing posts on the main page.

 Please contact me if interested in a study group.